Yes. See entry requirements.

 - 2 Interdisciplinary Courses (BEIL)

-- 2 General Education Courses (choose from other faculties)
+- 2 General Education Courses (choose from other schools)

 - 1 Prescribed Elective Courses (choose from within Landscape Architecture)

 - 1 Thesis.
-This may be replaced by 2 Open Elective Courses (choose from within UNSW Built Environment)
+This may be replaced by 2 Open Elective Courses (choose from within UNSW School of Built Environment)

 - 90 days work experience